-Corporate social A management concept whereby companies integrate social and responsibility environmental concerns in their business operations and interactions with . , their stakeholders.
+0 Corporate social A management concept whereby companies integrate social and responsibility environmental concerns in their business operations and interactions with their stakeholders.
 Waste disposal The process of getting rid of unwanted materials.
 Pollution Causing harm to the environment including air, land, noise and water.
-Foliation Causing harm to the environment including all, land, hoise and water.
 Climate change The process is when average temperatures rise or fall and patterns of weather change.
 Environment Tax Bill The charge imposed by a government on a business for creating environmental problems they cause.
 This bill can be cut by reducing the problems the business causes.
-Economic climate Refers to how well the country is doing in terms of the levels of income and Loonomio omiato employment. cinpleyment.
+Economic climate Refers to how well the country is doing in terms of the levels of income and employment.
 Income The amount of money that people receive from work and from assets they own, such as shares and property.
 Customers Buyers who buy goods and services for the satisfaction or benefit they will get from them.
 Customers largely buy from retailers.
-Consumer income The total amount of income that all the customers in the country receive Consumer income and which they have available to spend. and which they have available to spend.
+Consumer income The total amount of income that all the customers in the country receive and which they have available to spend.
 Level of employment The numbers of people in work in a country.
 Level of unemployment The number of people out of work in a country.
-Gross domestic product A measure of how much a country produces in a year.
-It influences the (GDP) level of income and unemployment.
+Gross domestic product (GDP) A measure of how much a country produces in a year.
+It influences the level of income and unemployment.
 Level of income The average income of people in a country.
 Economic growth A period when GDP is rising, causing income and employment to rise.
-Economic grown A period when ODI is fishing, causing moonle and employment to rise.
 Recession A period when GDP is falling, causing income and employment to fall.
-Inflation The general increase in prices of goods and services and a fall in the Illiation · purchasing value of money.
+Inflation The general increase in prices of goods and services and a fall in the purchasing value of money.
 Distribution of income Refers to how the income is shared out amongst different people in the community.
 The distribution of income can become more unequal if the incomes of the rich are rising faster than the incomes of lower earners.
-International economic Refers to what is happening to income and employment in different parts climate of the world.
-Globalisation The process by which business activity around the world has become Giodalisation The process by which business activity around the world has become increasingly interconnected.
+International economic climate Refers to what is happening to income and employment in different parts of the world.
+Globalisation The process by which business activity around the world has become increasingly interconnected.
 International branding Creating an image or values for a product that are communicated in countries around the world.